Supabase Clone Environments

 - A development Supabase project's connection string: Same steps as above, but a different project/environment

-To create a read-only role across all schemas you can checkout our docs
+To create a read-only role across all schemas you can checkout our docs.
+Note that you'll need to run the commands using

 Step 1: Connect your data source